Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 FYIDid you know

-You can send customers live tracking links with their driver’s location Source: Force by Mojio
+Fleet managers can send customers live tracking links with their driver’s location.
+Source: Force

 Usability

-We found Force by Mojio’s platform quite user-friendly.
-Admins can access the software on computers and mobile devices, while drivers can tap into the system via their dashboard on mobile devices.
-Platform mobility means you can access fleet data from any location.
-A feature we liked about Force by Mojio is that it is hardware- and vehicle-agnostic, meaning it can work with any device or vehicle type.
-This gives you the flexibility to track whatever you need.
+We found Force Fleet Tracking’s platform quite user-friendly.
+Admins can access the software on computers and mobile devices while drivers can tap into the system via their dashboard on the mobile app.
+We like that fleet managers can access fleet data from anywhere.
+We also appreciate that the platform is hardware- and vehicle-agnostic, meaning it can work with any device or vehicle type.
+You have the flexibility to track whatever you need.
 You can also adjust the groupings on the dashboard for different employee categories: service personnel, delivery drivers and others.

 Force offers near-real-time tracking, with refresh times of 10 seconds or less.
-This is quicker than most competitors we looked at, and it could be important for managers who need an accurate overview of where their drivers are.
-This accuracy also underpins the Location Sharing links, which can be shared with customers as an option, giving Uber-style live tracking for a user-specified time period.
+This rate is quicker than that of many competitors we evaluated and can be a crucial tool for managers who need an accurate overview of driver locations.
+The platform’s tracking accuracy also underpins the Location Sharing links, which gives customers Uber-style live tracking for a user-specified period.

-The desktop dashboard is laid out in a straightforward manner with six main tabs:
+The desktop dashboard is laid out in a straightforward manner with six primary tabs:

 • Vehicles